grapheco/InteractiveGraph/README.md

     "yargs": "^11.0.0"
 ```

-# build InteractiveGraphBrowser
+# build & run

-use `npm run build` or `gulp build` to build InteractiveGraphBrowser, which generates `igbrowser.min.js`.
+__Step 1.__ use `npm run build` or `gulp build` to build InteractiveGraphBrowser, which generates `igbrowser.min.js`.

 in development mode, use `gulp dev` to generate `igbrowser.js`.

+__Step 2.__ open `test/index.html` in web browser, such as `file:///Users/bluejoe/IdeaProjects/InteractiveGraphBrowser/test/index.html`.
+No web server is required, local file browse is ok.